Bhargavi84/Explore-Ireland-MS2/README.md

 ### Libraries and Frameworks Used
 ___

-* **Bootstrap** - used to create a layout and to build a responsive, mobile-first design, which is compatible with all modern browsers.
-The components used: navigation, buttons, cards , go to top button and image-carousel.
+* **Balsamiq** - to create a blueprint to allow  to plan the layout and content of the website.
-* **jQuery**  plugins - required to ensure proper exhibit of the Bootstrap components.
 * **Git** - used for version control and to keep track of the changes made to the repository.
 * **Gitpod** - open source development platform, allowed to add, commit and push files to GitHub.
 * **GitHub** - used as a hosting service for version control and future collaborations.
-* **Balsamiq** - to create a blueprint to allow  to plan the layout and content of the website.
+* **Bootstrap** - used to create a layout and to build a responsive, mobile-first design, which is compatible with all modern browsers.
+The components used: navigation, buttons, cards , go to top button and image-carousel.
+* **Google Fonts** - Roboto font has been used throughout the website.
 * **Font awesome** - to add Font Awesome icons to required Headings and Footer sections.
-* **Google Fonts** - Roboto font has been used throughout the website.
 * **Google maps API** - used to implant Google Maps into the website, to provide users with the locations information.
 * **EmailJS API** - to create an email template and enable users to send emails directly without using the server.
 * **SweetAlert** - JavaScript that shows wonderful modal popup windows, provides a status confirmation (success / fail) when users submit a form on the website.
+* **jQuery**  plugins - required to ensure proper exhibit of the Bootstrap components.

-### Future Features
+### Future Implementations
 ___

 * To add **Hotel / B & B Recommendations** - web links to hotel and booking sites.
 * Travel Package - That will have information about the places that covers in the package.
 * Vehicle Hire / Rent.
 * Advice for first-time travellers.
-* Packing tips for Ireland.
 * Tips for families with kids and pets.
 * Top 10 must see places.
-* To integrate **Customer Reviews / Feedback** section to the website, as this would enchance customers' confidence in using the website.
+* Feedback Column, this might help in updating and upgarding the website.
 * Current date, Time and weather forecast in Ireland.
 * **Speacial offers** like Marriage photoshoot in castles.
 * To limit the email characters.